tldr-pages/tldr/pages/linux/unshare.md

 # unshare

-> Execute a command in a new namespace.
+> Execute a command in new user-defined namespaces.
 > More information: <https://www.kernel.org/doc/html/latest/userspace-api/unshare.html>.

 - Execute a command without sharing access to connected networks: